balisikh/reddit-app/reddit-client/README.md

 # Reddit-App

-Reddit-App is a React project that allows users to browse and search Reddit posts.
+The Reddit App is a React project that allows users to browse and search through Reddit posts.
 It uses the Reddit API to fetch data and displays posts in a clean, responsive interface.
 Features include search by subreddit or keyword, post previews, and author details.

 ---